GorillaInTheStack/monkey-sec-blog/content/posts/binary/return-oriented-programming/index.md

 As part of the called function [prologue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue), it will fetch the values from the registers and store them in its stack frame between the `rbp` and the `rsp` pointers.

-When it comes to the pointers (the addresses) on the stack frame, the calling function will pull its address which will be used to return to it.
+When it comes to the pointers (the addresses) on the stack frame, the calling function will put its address which will be used to return to it.
 It will place it just above the `rbp` as you see above in the image.
+The `rbp` of this stack frame itself is pointing to the previous stack frame's `rbp` value which gets pushed into the stack during the current function prologue.

+>[!NOTE]
+> Functions return values are returned to the caller by putting them in the `rax / eax` registers.
+The caller then takes them out when the execution returns to it.

 This is about enough initial info to start causing havoc moving on.
 If you're interested in the topic, check this post for more details on how x86_64 stack works: [x86_64 stack frame](https://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64).